Otto Suhr Institute for Political Science

-The Otto Suhr Institut for Political Science (Otto-Suhr-Institut für Politikwissenschaft, short OSI) is a prestigious research institute of the Free University of Berlin.
-It is the leading institution for political science in Germany, and one of the most highly rated in the world.
-It is named after Otto Suhr, a former mayor of Berlin and is the successor of the German Academy for Poltics.
+The Otto Suhr Institute for Political Science (Otto-Suhr-Institut für Politikwissenschaft, short OSI) is a prestigious research institute of the Free University of Berlin.
+It is the leading academic institution for political science in Germany, and one of the most highly rated in the world.
+It is named after Otto Suhr, a former mayor of Berlin and is the successor of the German Academy for Politics.

 The OSI's undergraduate and graduate programs in political science are consistently ranked the best in Germany and among the best in Europe.
 It is part of the Free University of Berlin’s Department of Political and Social Science, and offers dual degree programs with Sciences Po and HEC Paris.
 It is the most selective department for political science degrees in Germany.

 History

 The OSI arose in 1959 from the Deutsche Hochschule für Politik (German Academy for Politics) founded in 1920, which was the leading educational institution for the Weimar Republic’s political elites.
 Otto Suhr (1894–1957; SPD) a professor at the institute who would later become mayor of Berlin, envisioned an institute for the teaching of democracy.
 The opening ceremony was hosted by Theodor Heuss, then President of Germany, who proclaimed "the breath of the world will blow through the doors of this institution".

 The Otto-Suhr-Institut played a significant role in the German student movement in the late 1960s, as it became a place of political confrontation between traditional and socialist forces regarding the restructuring of the German university system.
 While the institute at one point employed some of the most prominent leftist thinkers, such as Johannes Agnoli, it has distanced itself from any political leanings in the late 20th and early 21st century.